Troubleshooting Kerberos

 I am unable to sign on using Kerberos through the PingOne gateway

-If you have configured the PingOne gateway to support Kerberos authentication, but are still seeing a sign on screen, check the audit logs for any Kerberos failures.
+If you’ve configured the PingOne gateway to support Kerberos authentication, but you’re still seeing a sign-on screen, check the audit logs for any Kerberos failures.
 Learn more in Event types.

 {